WenjinTao/Self-Driving-Car-Nanodegree--Udacity/Term1/P3-Behavioral_Cloning/README.md

 This model was validated by applying the learned parameters onto the validation dataset.
 After many experiments, loss~0.025 is an acceptable criterion.

-Finally the model was evaluated on both of the tracks in the simulator.
+Finally the model was evaluated on both of the tracks in the simulator to check whether the car is able to navigate correctly.
+The specification is listed here :

+> No tire may leave the drivable portion of the track surface.
+The car may not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).[(From rubrics)](https://review.udacity.com/#!/rubrics/432/view)

 ### 5. Summary